Allrakäraste syster (film): Background

 Allrakäraste syster was first broadcast on 2 December 1988 on Swedish television.
 A broadcast in Germany and a DVD release in Sweden and Germany followed.

 Reception

 Critical response

-Anna Zamolska from KinderundJugendmedien.de believes, that Allrakäraste syster is "a wistful, serious fairy tale".
+Anna Zamolska from KinderundJugendmedien.de said that Allrakäraste syster is "a wistful, serious fairy tale".
 It stands out "from other fairy-tale film adaptations by its serious and sad atmosphere" and takes up "some of the most beautiful allegories from Lindgren's books".
-She also praises the acting performance of the two leading actresses and the music.
+She also praised the acting performance of the two leading actresses and the music.
 The symbolic content of the story is comparable to that of the Brothers Lionheart, as a similar type of love between siblings is shown here.
 With "it's fairy-tale happenings in our everyday world" it seems like a "Kafkaesque short story for children".